Validator Relay Setup

-Every Aura validator is an implicit relayer — fee-bearing unsigned extrinsics are included in blocks as part of normal block authorship.
-No special node configuration or relay service is required.
+Every active validator is an implicit relayer.
+Fee-bearing unsigned extrinsics are included in blocks as part of normal Aura block authorship — no special relay service or configuration is required.

 - Select